 (b) Revenue from the sales of electricity Revenue from supply of electricity is recognised when the electricity is generated and transmitted.
+The amount received is recognised towards amortisation of the receivable balance and the remaining amount recognised as revenue.

 (c) Other revenue - interest income Interest income is recognised on a time proportion basis that reflects the effective yield on the assets.